percyfal/ratatosk/README.md

   some reason I can't get it to work on MacOSX.

 * 'DONE': Currently they live in ratatosk.scilife, but the principle is clear.
-Add ratatosk.pipelines in which pipeline wrappers are put.
+Add `ratatosk.pipeline` in which pipeline wrappers are put.
   In the main script then import different pre-defined pipelines so one could change them via the command line following luigi rules